ysthakur/CMSC417-Notes/content/OSI layers/Network layer/IP/IPv6.md

 ## IPv4 and IPv6 Co-existence

-- A router may not support IPv6
-- Act like virtual network - encapsulate IPv6 packet in an IPv4 packet
+If a router doesn't support IPv6, act like virtual network - encapsulate IPv6 packet in an IPv4 packet